 - Mercantilism justified Empire building and the poverty of colonies to enrich the Empire country.

 - Mercantilism leads to tit for tat policies – high tariffs on imports leads to retaliation.

-- Growth of Globalisation and free trade during post-war period show possibilities from opening markets and respecting other countries as equal players.
+- The growth of globalisation and free trade during the post-war period showed possibilities from opening markets and respecting other countries as equal players.